GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/index.md

 1. Upload an image without a dog, such as the [Google Cloud logo](https://upload.wikimedia.org/wikipedia/en/thumb/5/51/Google_Cloud_logo.svg/2880px-Google_Cloud_logo.svg.png).

     Note how the output detects no dogs.

+1. Stop the local web server by entering `Ctrl-C`.

 ### Setup elements